4. Finite size¶

 function is the carving tool that can give the fine detail of the shape.

-, we can visualize the shape with the FreeformShape.plot()
+As with Polygon, we can visualize the shape with the FreeformShape.plot() method.

 def ring(inner_radius, outer_radius):